MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/report-a-bug-hololens.md

 ---
 # Report a bug using HoloLens Feedback Hub

-If you encounter an issue, please use the HoloLens Feedback Hub to let us know so we can resolve it.
+If you encounter an issue, please use the HoloLens Feedback Hub to let us know so we can resolve it in future releases.

 1. There are 2 ways to navigate to the HoloLens Feedback Hub application to report a bug.
 * From the **Start menu**: At any time, you can navigate to the **Start menu** and launch **Feedback Hub**.